rubocode/frontier.nvim/doc/design/strategy.md

 as _lua_.
 You will also have to struggle with unnecessary duplication.

-We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally, leaving dependency intelligence delegated where it belongs.
+We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally, leaving dependency intelligence delegated where it belongs — with the dependent.
 The theme name can be this one argument.
-This allows consistent gathering of highlight groups when we aggregate elements to load the theme.
+This allows consistent gathering of highlight groups when we aggregate elements to load the theme (you define a _get(theme)_ function inside each highlight module).
+Default profiles also need to have the same magic in them.

 > An ugly system is one in which there are special interfaces for
 > everything you want to do.